-With these lenses your eyes are focused for both distance and near vision at the same time; your brain figures out which image it needs to concentrate on and it ignores the other.
-The clarity of your vision will never be as sharp as with your spectacles due to slight ‘ghosting’ of images, but the majority of patients find these lenses allow them to do ~90% of the visual tasks in their life with ~90% of the visual quality.
-In various studies these lenses have been shown to offer patients better ‘real-world’ vision compared to monovision contact lenses.
-Multifocals are typically only available in a monthly modality, but do exist in a daily modality for occasional use.
+With these lenses, your eyes are focused for both distance and near vision at the same time.
+Your brain figures out which image it needs to concentrate on and ignores the other.
+The clarity of your vision will never be as sharp as with your spectacles due to slight ‘ghosting’ of images, but the majority of patients find these lenses allow them to perform most visual tasks in their life with about the same visual quality.
+Patients tend to prefer these lenses over monovision lenses because they offer better ‘real-world’ vision, despite the loss of clarity.1

 With monovision, one of your eyes is corrected for distance and the other is corrected for near vision.
 This means your eyes won’t work together as naturally; however, the quality and clarity of the vision at specific distances (e.g. at 6 metres in the distance and at reading distance) tends to be superior compared to multifocals.2 Monovision also allows significant astigmatism to be corrected better than multifocals.
 In patients with good distance vision, you may just need a lens in one eye to improve your vision for near or distance tasks.

 Most often, multifocal and monovision contact lenses are soft contact lenses.
 Multifocals are typically only available in a monthly modality, but do exist in a daily modality for occasional use.
 Since monovision lenses are essentially just two differently-powered standard spherical lenses, they are available across more modalities, and for this same reason tend to be cheaper than multifocal contact lenses.
 See this article for more information on the features of soft lenses.